ShineIML/greeting-web-service/README.md

 ## [Greeting-web-service](https://greetings-web-service.herokuapp.com/)

 Needed to write a web service.
 On the main page, there is a form with a name input field and a "Greet" button.
-When you click on the button, if the name is encountered for the first time, enter "Hello, <Name>".
-If you have already met such a Name, Enter "I saw you, <Name>".
+When you click on the button, if the name is encountered for the first time, enter "Hello, Name".
+If you have already met such a Name, Enter "I saw you, Name".

 ## About development